Danaru87/MATHIAS-CORE/README.md

 # MATHIAS

-Home IA for Domotic and Digital interactivity
+Home AI for Domotic and Home Digital interactivity